swuxyj/DeepHash-pytorch/README.md

 # DeepHash-pytorch
-Simple Implementation of Some Deep Hash Algorithms.
+Implementation of Some Deep Hash Algorithms.
-#### Any Pull Request is pretty welcome
+#### Any Pull Request is highly welcomed

 # How to run
 You can easily train and test any algorithm just by